TMHBBV/unbxdocs./docs/Search/manage-search/facets.md

 ---
 # Overview

-Facets are essential tools that help shoppers narrow down search results on an eCommerce site.
+Facets are essential tools that help shoppers narrow down search results on an e-commerce site.
 When searching for products, the Product Listing Page (PLP) can quickly become overwhelming if many products are returned for a single query.
 By using product attributes as facets, you can effectively narrow down the listing, which improves the overall shopping experience.

 ## Advantages of Using Faceted Search